seaona/blog/_posts/2022-11-22-damn-vulnerable-defi.md

 This means that we can "impersonate" the borrower, by passing its contract address.

 ### The Hack
-We are going to impersonate the FlashLoanReceiver contract, by passing its address to the flashLoan function, like this:
+We are going to impersonate the FlashLoanReceiver contract, by passing its address to the `flashLoan` function, like this:
 `await this.pool.flashLoan(this.receiver.address, ethers.utils.parseEther('1'))`

-The pool can perform this action 10 times, and this will drain all the receiver's funds (10ETH).
+We can perform this action 10 times and this will drain all the funds (10ETH).

 There is a bonus for performing this in a single transaction.
 For that, we can setup a simple smart contract, that executes the 10x calls above.